Change Is Hard—Here’s How to Influence People to Get on the Same Page

-Do you ever feel like you can’t get everyone on the same page regardless of how hard you try?
+Do you ever feel like you can’t get everyone on the same page regardless of how hard you try when making a change?

-Your co-workers, your boss, your team, your customers, your sister, your friend and your community group all have their own priorities and values.
-You want a change to happen, but despite some of your best efforts, there is no progress.
+Your co-workers, your boss, your team, your customers, your sibling, your friend and your community group all have their own priorities and values.
+You want to make a change, but despite some of your best efforts, there is no progress.